Pricing rules settings [+video]

 5. Compared at price feature

-The Compared at price is an advanced pricing technique.
-Use it to show that the previous price of your product was higher than the current one and indicate that your product is currently on sale.
+The ‘Compared At Price’ is an advanced pricing technique.
+Use it to show that the previous price of your product was higher than the current one, indicating that your product is currently on sale.
+The previous price is often referred to as the ‘Regular Price’ (or ‘Compared At Price’), while the new price is called the ‘Sale Price

 6. Assign Cents feature